Range Rover Sport review - Engines, performance and drive

 Used car tests

-Dynamic models come with an enhanced Terrain Response 2 system – this includes automatic terrain sensing, which engages the correct mode when it senses a change in surface below: ingenious stuff.
+HSE Dynamic models and above come with an enhanced Terrain Response 2 system – this includes automatic terrain sensing, which engages the correct mode when it senses a change in surface below: ingenious stuff.
 Also on Dynamic models is the JLR All-Terrain Response Control.
 This is a sort of ‘off-road cruise control’, letting the driver select a desired speed and leaving the car to do all the hard work.
 It can even set the vehicle moving from rest, which is ideal when grip is low or the terrain is rough or steep.

 The SVR is, of course, another matter entirely.
 Decidedly performance-focused, it has massive wheels, big brakes, stiffened suspension and intricate development throughout to give it performance that makes it the SUV king of the Nurburgring.
 The simple fact that its top speed has been raised to 162mph should show the development that’s gone into this 2.5-tonne machine.
 It shouldn’t work, and shouldn’t deliver Jaguar-like engagement – which makes it all the more remarkable that it does.